CognitiveScale/cortex-fabric-examples/profiles-sdk-examples/datasource-streaming/README.md

 ```

 **NOTE**: Because this is a running with a local Catalog and local filesystem as the Cortex backend, the result of
-the `member-base-s3-stream` DataSource will be written to a local
+the `member-base-s3-stream` Data Source will be written to a local
-DeltaTable (`../main-app/build/test-data/cortex-profiles/sources/local/member-base-s3-stream-write-delta/`) that does
+Delta Table (`../main-app/build/test-data/cortex-profiles/sources/local/member-base-s3-stream-write-delta/`) that does
 not exist prior to running.

 ## Running a Docker container with Spark-Submit